sbobek/lux/docs/basic_examples.rst

     Image('tree.png')

-And as a result you get the following tree:
+And as a result you get the following tree.
+Note that red dot represents the instance that we were explaining and blue dot represents the counterfactual for this instance.

 .. image:: https://raw.githubusercontent.com/sbobek/lux/main/pix/basic-example.png
-    :alt: Explanation Tree
+    :alt: Explanation-Tree